tjcreedy/metamate/README.md

 NUMTdumper analyses a set of amplicons derived through metabarcoding of a mitochondrial coding locus to determine putative NUMT and other erroneous sequences based on relative read abundance thresholds within libraries, phylogenetic clades and/or taxonomic groupings.

-This documentation is a work in progress!
-Check back very soon.

 The paper for NUMTdumper is in review:  Andújar, C., Creedy, T.J., Arribas, P., López, H., Salces-Castellano, A., Pérez-Delgado, A., Vogler, A.P. & B.C.
 Emerson (in review).
 NUMTdumper: a self-validating method for generating reliable haplotype data from mtDNA metabarcoding.
 Methods in Ecology and Evolution.

 If you use NUMTdumper in your work, please cite this paper.